Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Experimental Results

-\textbf{User Study} Since the evaluation of photorealistic style transfer tends to be subjective, we conduct two user studies to further validate the proposed method quantitatively.
-One study asks users to choose the result that better carries the style of the reference style image.
-The other one asks users to choose the result that looks more like a real photo without artifacts.
-We choose 20 images of different scenes from the benchmark dataset offered by Luan~\etal~\cite{luan2017deep} and collect responses from Amazon Mechanical Turk (AMT) platform for both studies.
-Since the general stylization methods Gatys~\etal~\cite{gatys2016image} and Li~\etal~\cite{li2017universal} could not generate photorealistic results, as shown in Fig.~\ref{fig:genera}, the proposed method is only compared with photorealistic stylization methods including global-based Pitie~\etal\cite{Caputo05}, and CNN-based Luan~\etal~\cite{luan2017deep} and Li~\etal~\cite{luan2017deep}.
-For each study, there are totally 60 questions.
+Since the evaluation of photorealistic style transfer tends to be subjective, we conduct two user studies to further validate the proposed method quantitatively.
+One study asks users to select the result that better carries the style of the reference style image.
+The other one asks users to select the result that looks more like a real photo without artifacts.
+We choose 30 images of different scenes from the benchmark dataset offered by Luan~\etal~\cite{luan2017deep} and PhotoNAS~\cite{an2020ultrafast} and collect responses from Amazon Mechanical Turk (AMT) platform for both studies.
+The proposed method is compared with photorealistic stylization methods including patch-based (Liao~\etal\cite{liao2017visual} and He~\etal~\cite{he2019progressive}), context-based (Luan~\etal~\cite{luan2017deep}, Li~\etal~\cite{li2018closed}, LST~\cite{li2018learning}, WCT$^2$~\cite{yoo2019photorealistic}), and PhotoNAS~\cite{an2020ultrafast}.
+For each study, there are totally 210 questions.
 For each question, we show the AMT workers a pair of content and style images and the result of our method and one other method.
-Each question is answered by 10 different workers.
-Thus the evaluation is based on 600 responses for each study.
+Each question is answered by 30 different workers.
+Thus the evaluation is based on 6,300 responses for each study.
 The feedback is summarized in Table~\ref{tab:user}.
 We can observe that, compared to the other photorealistic transfer methods, our method can not only stylize the image well but also generate more photorealistic images.
-Note that our method only need one pair of data,~\ie, the content and style image, to generate such results.
+Note that our method only need one pair of data,~\ie, the content and style image without any additional segmentation or classification models, to generate such results.

-\textbf{Computational Efficiency} In Table~\ref{tab:time}, the run-time of the proposed OS-MDN is compared with other methods~\cite{Caputo05,luan2017deep,li2018closed} on NVIDIA Tesla K40c GPU with image of resolution $1024\times1024$.
-To generate satisfied results, CNN-based methods usually need to train an encoder and decoder on large dataset for days~\cite{luan2017deep,li2018closed}.
-However, given a content-style pair, our method only needs to train with its down-sampled pair, which takes a few minutes even without GPU.
-Since our method is carefully designed with few layers, the style transfer only takes 1.6 second, which is much faster than state-of-the-art.